Our Projects

 The Approach

-Through a train-the-trainer model, businesses act as both beneficiaries and multipliers — gaining skills themselves while building capacity to spread knowledge further.
+Through a train-the-trainer model, businesses act as both beneficiaries and multipliers; gaining skills themselves while building capacity to spread knowledge further.
 Delivery includes training materials, workshops, applied learning activities and a hackathon-style collective workshop, bringing together SMEs and university students to focus on collaboration and the practical application of green skills.
-Key focus areas include supporting SMEs to improve sustainability practices using action-oriented, business-relevant tools and language.

 The Partnership